sudarshansivakumar/SQuAD_QuestionAnswering/README.md

   * The DistilBertForQuestionAnswering function is fine-tuned by feeding the batchwise input IDs,attention masks,and answer start and end positions.
 The training loss is 0.9, and the validation loss is 1.2
   * The training and validation accuracy are computed using the fine-tuned model.

- I also used Streamlit in order to create a locally hosted web application in which the user inputs a question and context, and is given the answer span from the context which is the most probable answer.
-The code for this can be found in the app.py file
+ I also used Streamlit to deploy the system as an application, in which the user inputs a question and context, and is given the answer span from the context which is the most probable answer.
+The code for this can be found in the app.py file.
+You can try out the app [here](https://share.streamlit.io/sudarshansivakumar/squad_questionanswering/main/app.py) .
+Attached below is the screenshot from the application
  ![A screenshot from the application](Deployed_QA_Model.PNG)